aws-samples/eks-workshop/content/advanced/430_emr_on_eks/eks_emr_using_node_selectors.md

 ### Spark Pod Template

 Next, you will create a pod template for Spark Executor.
 Here, we are specifying nodeSelector as eks.amazonaws.com/nodegroup: emr-ny-taxi and topology.kubernetes.io/zone: us-west-2a.
 This will ensure that spark executors are running in a single AZ (us-west-2 in this example) and are part of nodegroup which we created for analyzing New York taxi dataset.

+We chose us-west-2 as this example was ran in Oregon.
+If you are running in a different region, make sure that the correct zone is selected.

 ```sh
 cat > spark_executor_nyc_taxi_template.yml <<EOF